commercetools/commercetools-postman-collection/GettingStarted.md

 - **Authorization** - Use "Obtain access token" to get an authentication token.
 This is required for using the endpoints provided in the **Project** folder.
 - **Project** - Ready to use, explore the endpoints.

-You can now use the commercetools Postman collections.
+You can now use the Composable Commerce Postman Collections.